mac-/ratify/README.md

 All schemas should follow the [JSON schema specification](http://json-schema.org/).

 ***Notes:***
 In addition to the JSON schema defined types, ratify allows you to specify "file" as a payload type.
-If this is specified, no validation agains JSON schema is performed, but swagger documentation will still be provided.
+If this is specified, no validation against JSON schema is performed, but swagger documentation will still be provided.

 #### Type Conversion